mbhall88/unimelb-reveal-template/README.md

 You can change the width and colour of the border(s) in `css/theme/source/uom.scss`.
 By default, this template only has a left border in UoM blue.
 To add other borders uncomment the relevant `<div>` tags in the border section in `index.html`.

+## Serve

+By default, the main branch of the template is `gh-pages`, as such, your slides should be automagically served.
+On the GitHub repository, navigate to **Settings>Pages** and you should see a section saying "Your site is live at ....".
+Whenever you push to the repository, the live slides should update in a minute or two.

 [reveal]: https://github.com/hakimel/reveal.js/
 [reveal-docs]: https://revealjs.com/